Popular Locations

 After recovery, you will be taken to a private room in the Women’s Care Center—our post-partum unit—where you can enjoy your new baby, family and friends in fresh, peaceful surroundings.
 Birth partner may enjoy staying for the entire time; sleep chairs are available.

 Our studies show that when new moms have rested up after the birth, they would prefer to move to a fresh, quiet room.
 The Postpartum Unit is just a short trip down the hall from Labor & Delivery.
 (Post = after; partum = delivery.)
 Here homelike rooms are also pleasantly decorated in soothing colors, with private bathrooms.
 Our liberal Rooming-In policy helps you and your family bond with your new baby.
-Keep the baby with you as long as you like.
-When you need time for yourself, our skilled staff will give your baby tender, loving care in our nursery.

 We continue to adjust our visitor policy to reflect optimal patient support balanced with creating a hospital environment that minimizes infection risks.